-Discover our recipe of fermented pink turnips pickles that will make your taste buds flutter!
+Discover our recipe of fermented Lebanese pickled turnips that will make your taste buds flutter!

-Lebanese style pink turnips are as colorful as they are tasty.
-They are a must for any self-respecting shawarmas.
-This fermented version has a milder vinegar taste, but is just as crisp and delicious as the ones found in restaurants.
+This fermented version has a milder vinegar taste, but is just as crisp and delicious as the pickled ones found in restaurants.

 Wondering how these turnips can see life in pink?
-You don't need a radioactive weapon to get this fluorescent color: a few pieces of beet in the brine will do the trick!
+You don't need a radioactive weapon to get this fluorescent colour: a few pieces of beet in the brine will do the trick!

 - Difficulty level: easy